matthiasblomme/picklerick_store/README.md

 Creating bots is wel documented in multiple blogs and tutorials so we won't go in to much detail here.

-After installing and login into telegram, search for the BotFather bot (note the blue checkmark)
+After installing and login into telegram, search for the BotFather bot (note the blue checkmark)<br/>
 ![img_1.png](images/img_1.png)

 Send it the message